CAM Lease Clause Negotiation Guide: The 10 Clauses That Matter Most

 Putting It Together: The Negotiation Sequence

-These 10 clauses aren't negotiated in isolation — they interact.
+These 10 clauses aren't negotiated in isolation.
+They interact.
 A broad operating expense definition with a narrow exclusion list is more landlord-favorable than either provision alone.
 A 3% simple controllable cap with a 20-year amortization requirement for capital expenditures is more tenant-favorable than either provision alone.

 When negotiating, prioritize by financial exposure: